Strong-Towns-Ottawa/Strong-Towns-Ottawa.github.io/bank_street/index.md

 </p>
 </div>
 <div class="col-md-6">
 <p>Widening sidewalks to provide a pleasant pedestrian experience would be at the top of the list given how narrow it is and how important this area is for shopping.
-Acknowledging how important of a N-S road Bank is, 24/7 transit lanes allow for more throughput while prioritizing pedestrian safety by encouraging safer modes of transportation.</p>
+Acknowledging how important of a N-S road Bank is, 24/7 transit lanes allow for more throughput while prioritizing pedestrian safety by encouraging <a href="https://injuryfacts.nsc.org/home-and-community/safety-topics/deaths-by-transportation-mode/" target="_blank" rel="noopener noreferrer">safer</a> modes of transportation.</p>
 </div>

 <h2>Our Short Term Proposal</h2>